xmanu/scala-virtual-classes-annotation-macros/README.md

 2. type parameters are not supported
 3. Virtual classes in virtual classes are not handled correctly
 4. Virtual case classes are not supported
-5. Linearization order for super class is incorrect.